 The PSU cover fans go in next, and again, the logo should be facing up to exhaust up, dang.
 Well, maybe I want a super cooled power supply and hard drives!
 I’ll reverse them later.
 So… the fans will block the bottom PCI slot, so no four GPU plus fan setup, not a problem for most.
 I still have access to the power, reset and overclock buttons on the bottom right of the motherboard although I would’ve liked an extra 2 centimeters clearance.

 I’m using the supplied long bolts that came with the case here, just threading them first with fingers to make it easy.
 Feed the wires through the cutouts, and position the next two fans, good.
 Again, a half or fully removable PSU cover would have made building and modding this case much easier.
 This is my biggest issue with the case, but it’s not a deal-breaker, with some pre-planning and patience.

-Time for the rear exhaust fan to go in… and I was definitely not concentrating on fan direction at all here.
+Time for the rear exhaust fan to go in the Sades Tutankhamun… and I was definitely not concentrating on fan direction at all here.
 This fan should be the other way around, of course.
 Silly me.
 I’d re-shoot these parts but that would also delay the video by a day or more… and you get the point, right?
 Anyways it’s easy to slap in these fans.
 And we’re finished.